Analysis | Coronavirus briefings are coming back. Will they help or hurt Trump?

 “It’s a great way to get information out to the public as to where we are with the vaccines and the therapeutics,” he said Monday in announcing the return.

-Restarting these briefings carries political pros and cons for Trump, who is down in the polls to presumptive Democratic presidential nominee Joe Biden in large part because Americans disapprove of how the president has handled the coronavirus.
+Restarting these briefings carries political pros and cons for Trump, who is down in the polls to presumptive Democratic presidential nominee Joe Biden in large part because Americans disapprove of how the president has handled the pandemic.

 But Trump is struggling so much that he may not have a choice other than to get back on camera daily or near daily, said GOP strategist Doug Heye.
-Trump has got to find a way to be seen as a leader on the coronavirus, as cases continue to rise including in red states, as he’s being criticized by even some Republicans governors, and in the face of reports about how he and his administration failed to contain the virus.
+Trump has got to find a way to be seen as a leader on the coronavirus response, as cases continue to rise including in red states.
+He’s being criticized by even some Republicans governors in the face of reports about how he and his administration failed to contain the virus.

-Let’s examine how these briefings could help and hurt Trump’s reelection changes.
+Let’s examine how these briefings could help and hurt Trump’s reelection chances.

 Pro: He can dominate the news cycle again